pretix/pretix-docs/docs/guides/check-in/check-in-lists.md

 The most convenient and powerful method for checking in customers is using the pretixSCAN app.
 Acquire a device with a scanner or camera, install pretixSCAN on it, connect it to your organizer account, and place it at the entrance to your event.
-The specifics of using pretixSCAN will be covered in a dedicated article.
+We will cover the specifics of using pretixSCAN in a dedicated article.

 ### Paper check-in

 !!!
 Note
-    This method is very slow and only feasible if you are dealing with a low volume of customers.
+    This method is slow and only feasible if you are dealing with a low volume of customers.
     We recommend using pretixSCAN instead.

 If you want to print a check-in list, navigate to :navpath:Your event: → :fa3-check-square-o: Check-in → Check-in lists:.